 Change the mouse pointer to look busy

-This simple prank will make your victim think their computer is hanging all the time when it’s really not.
+This is one of easiest and simple computer pranks you can try and it will make your victim think their computer is hanging all the time when it’s really not.
 Whenever I see the busy cursor I feel irritable.
 Can’t help it.
 The mere idea of this prank happening to me makes me want to punch something.
 But, if you promise to never use this on me here are the directions:

 For Windows: Go to the Control Panel > Mouse > Pointers and change the Normal pointer to the working one.